Guide

 - Should every founder file one?

-- The election is the taxpayer's decision, not an automatic step — that's why no software may make it for you.
+- The election is the taxpayer's decision, not an automatic step.
+That's why no software may make it for you.
 For founders buying cheap stock subject to vesting, filing is the overwhelmingly common choice, but confirm your situation with a tax advisor.